Kernel-rb/Imaginify/README.md

    - The client-side of the application is a React-based front-end.
    - It provides a user-friendly interface for interacting with the AI image generation features.

-## Features
+## Features 🌟

 - **AI Image Generation:**
-  - Leveraging the capabilities of OpenAI, Imaginify enables users to generate unique and creative images using state-of-the-art models.
+  - Leveraging the capabilities of OpenAI, *Imaginify* enables users to generate unique and creative images using state-of-the-art models.

 - **MidJourney Integration:**
   - MidJourney integration enhances the user experience with additional features and functionalities.